The Doraemons (video game): Plot

-Development
+Development and release

-The Doraemons was developed by Japanese studio Riverhillsoft and supervised by Doraemon series creator Fujiko F. Fujio.
-The game was created one month after the release of the 1995 short film 2112: The Birth of Doraemon, which featured six characters based on Doraemon with their own unique personalities, abilities and nationalities colloquially known as The Doraemons.
+The Doraemons was developed by Japanese studio Riverhillsoft and was supervised by Doraemon series creator Fujiko F. Fujio.
+It was created after the release of the 1995 short film 2112: The Birth of Doraemon, which featured six characters based on Doraemon with their own unique personalities, abilities and nationalities colloquially known as The Doraemons, also known as Dora Dora Seven within the game.
 The voice cast of the game includes those of the long-running 1979 series and the aforementioned short film, along with some new ones.
 A selection of music featured in the game was taken from a 1994 Doraemon musical entitled Doraemon Musical: Nobita's Dinosaur.
+A demo version of The Doraemons was released prior to the game's release, which contained some differences from the final version.
+The game was officially released in Japan on April 7, 1995, about one month after the 1995 short film's release.

 Reception and legacy

-Due to its target audience and obscurity, The Doraemons received mediocre reviews from critics.
+Due to its target audience and obscurity, The Doraemons received lukewarm reviews from critics.
 Next Generation gave it one star out of five in their review of the game, with the staff stating that "if you're more than seven or eight years old, the game is generally uninvolving."

-Michiaki Tanaka, who was the story and character designer of the game, created a manga adaptation of the game two weeks after the release of the game on April 20, 1995, which serves as a strategy guide for the game along with including some extras.
+Michiaki Tanaka, who was the story and character designer of the game, created a manga adaptation of the game two weeks after the game's release on April 20, 1995, serving as a strategy guide for the game along with some additional extras.
 He would then later on create a manga series based on the six Doraemon-like characters featured in this game (as well as the 1995 short film, where they first appeared), which were released in six tankōbon volumes from December 16, 1995 to March 28, 2001.
 An adaptation of the game's events was also featured in the manga series.
 The six characters that were introduced in this game and the 1995 short film would also appear on several Doraemon short films released between 1996 and 2002 alongside the mainline feature films.